darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 - curve (if enabled)
 - primaries.

-First, the contents of the various tabs (as some controls may appear at different places, depending on the choice of 2 or 3-tab mode) are listed.
+First, the contents of the various tabs are listed (note that some controls may appear at different places, depending on the choice of 2 or 3-tab mode).
 Then, each control will be described in detail.

-# Tabs
+# tabs

 ## _settings_

 The _settings_ tab holds the most often-used controls:

-- the _look_ section
 - the _input exposure range_ section
 - the collapsible curve plot (in 2-tab mode)
 - the _basic curve parameters_
 - the collapsible _advanced curve parameters_ section (in 2-tab mode)
+- the _look_ section

 ## _curve_